Finding Data: Data on Europe

 Data and Documentation that accompanies book of same title.
 (DR) JN94.A95 C372 2000

 Essential core data on the occurrence and effects of over 18,000 mass disasters in the world from 1900 to present.

 - Eurobarometer Survey Series.
 1970+

 Large set of surveys measuring public opinion in the countries of the European Union, on a wide variety of topics.
 Also see the Mannheim Eurobarometer Trend File.

-Eurobarometer Question Search allows one to find if and when a topic was covered on the Eurobarometer surveys.
+Eurobarometer Question and Variable Search allows one to find if and when a topic was covered on the Eurobarometer surveys.
 Also includes a topical guide.
 Also see GESIS-ZACAT which includes a large number of EuroBarometer surveys and others and allows online analysis as well as access to microdatafiles (free registration is required).

 - European Company Survey (ECS)